Skip to content

 "postgresql://user:pass@localhost/mydb",

-max_memory_mb=512, # LRU eviction threshold (default: 256MB)
+max_memory_mb=512, # LRU eviction when cache exceeds this (default: no limit)

-ttl_seconds=3600, # Cache TTL per result (default: no expiry)
+ttl_seconds=3600, # Evict results older than this (default: no expiry)

 )